Website icon Xpert.Digital

 Second connection

-Interestingly, both lines merge under the Elbe and only branch out again in southern Germany to reach their respective end points.
+Interestingly, both lines merge under the Elbe River and only branch out again in southern Germany to reach their respective endpoints.

 technology

-Suedlink uses high-voltage direct current (HVDC) transmission, a technology that is particularly suitable for transporting large amounts of energy over long distances.
-Compared to AC lines, DC transmission has the advantage of lower energy losses and allows for better control of the energy flow.
-At the end points of the route there are converter stations that convert direct current into alternating current in order to feed it into the regional distribution network.
+Suedlink uses high-voltage direct current (HVDC) transmission, a technology particularly well-suited for transporting large amounts of energy over long distances.
+Compared to alternating current (AC) lines, HVDC transmission offers the advantage of lower energy losses and allows for better control of the energy flow.
+Converter stations at the endpoints of the route convert the direct current into alternating current for feeding it into the regional distribution grid.

 Progress and challenges in construction